Miami Rhapsody: Critical reception

-On Rotten Tomatoes, the film has an approval rating of 45% based on reviews from 20 critics, with an average rating of 6.2/10.
+On Rotten Tomatoes, the film has an approval rating of 47% based on reviews from 19 critics.
 The website's critics consensus reads: "Miami Rhapsody has a handful of laughs, but wears its influences so heavily that it can't help but suffer by comparison."

-Roger Ebert gave it 3 out of 4 and wrote: "Miami Rhapsody has been dismissed in some quarters as an imitation Woody Allen movie, but since the imitation and the movie are both so entertaining, I don't see what the problem is."
+Roger Ebert gave it 3 stars out of 4 and wrote: "Miami Rhapsody has been dismissed in some quarters as an imitation Woody Allen movie, but since the imitation and the movie are both so entertaining, I don't see what the problem is."

+Owen Gleiberman of Entertainment Weekly gave it an A− and wrote that Parker and Frankel "have created a refreshingly up-to-the-minute heroine, a deeply romantic woman who nevertheless backs off from commitment — not because she's scared, exactly, but because she's earned the bittersweet luxury of refusing to define herself by love."

 Box office

 The film grossed $5 million in the United States and Canada and $10 million worldwide.